 8. Practice Makes Perfect

-To provide support, BigFuture created a free FAFSA webinar that walks students, section by section, through an actual FAFSA application.
+To provide support, BigFuture created a no cost FAFSA webinar that walks students, section by section, through an actual FAFSA application.
 Families can access the free FAFSA webinar 24/7 on their terms.

 FAFSA can change a student’s life forever.
 Following this map can help students and guide them to a better future.